 - J. Davidson "Dusty" Porter, vice president, student affairs

-- Tania Tetlow, chief of staff and vice president
+- Tania Tetlow, chief of staff and senior vice president

 View a full list of key academic and administrative leaders